Er1n-jpg/sleepdeprivationv2/README.md

-**PLEASE READ THIS BEFORE USING IT IS IMPORTANT**
-This is a program that tracks sees if you have closed your eyes for more than a minute and emails your email of choice.
-Initially this project was made to counter the fact I kept on sleeping in class + keep me accountable and it was also an excuse for me to make my very first project in OpenCV in a language i'm super familliar with!

 # Installation Instructions
 you must install java for this app to work.
-The release is a .jar file
+The release is a .jar file, you can only run it with java installed:

+You can check if you have java by inputting this command in your terminal cd C:\Users\Username\Downloads

 **How to navigate this project?**